matt-42/vpp/README.md

 default) provides conversions to and from OpenCV image types.
 It allows to run video++ code on OpenCV images and to run OpenCV code on video++ images, without cloning the pixel buffer.
-Ownership of the buffer will switch to OpenCV or video++ depending of the order of the destructor calls.
+Ownership of the buffer will switch to OpenCV or Video++ depending of the order of the destructor calls.

 ```c++